solana-mobile/solana-mobile-doc-site/docs/dapp-publishing/submit.md

 The two flags for this command (`--requestor-is-authorized` and `--complies-with-solana-dapp-store-policies`) are attestations from the requestor that this dApp is compliant with Solana dApp Store policies, and that they are authorized to submit this request to the Solana dApp Publisher Portal.

-After submitting, please check the email address specified in the `publisher` section of your configuration file; you will receive correspondence from the Solana dApp Publisher Portal to that account.

 ## Wait for a decision on your app

 After submitting, we’ll review your app based on our policies.
 Please make sure to provide a valid email address, so that we can reach out to you with any questions about your submission.